 - Cut chicken thigh into bite size pieces.
 Cut Konnyaku, carrot, and Aburaage thinly.

 - Wash rice and put in the rice cooker's removable bowl.
 Add salt, soy sauce, Sake and Mirin, then add enough water to reach the line for 2-cups rice.
+Add chicken and veggies.
 Cook like white rice.